opensafely-core/job-server/snippets/emis_justification.md

 OpenSAFELY is under rapid iteration and development and as a consequence the features and data available in the underlying data environments differ.
-Currently all approvals are granted to OpenSAFELY-TPP by default and requests for OpenSAFELY-EMIS are considered by exception.
+Currently all approvals are granted to process the GP data held in the GP systems supplied by TPP (OpenSAFELY-TPP) by default and requests for EMIS (OpenSAFELY-EMIS) are considered by exception.

 OpenSAFELY-EMIS approvals will be considered for: